 Mod: Quite a few companies (ZTE/MTK/China Telecom/Ericsson/CATT, Google) proposes/ok to study the scenario of transmitting Type 3 PHR in asymmetric DL sTRP/UL mTRP scenario.
 However, Huawei/HiSilicon seems to have concern on it.
 My understanding is that it seems to be a valid issue, worthwhile for study.

-Support: ZTE, Spreadtrum
+Support: ZTE, Spreadtrum, Lenovo, DCM, Tejas,

-Concern: Samsung,
+Concern: Samsung, ETRI

 Proposal 1.5:

-Study whether/how to facilitate gNB’s determination of the value of PL offset from specification point of view
+Study whether/how to facilitate gNB’s determination of the value of PL offset from specification point of view for FR2.

 Mod: This has been discussed for quite a few meetings.
 I think we need to make a conclusion on that.
 The views diverged a lot.
 If we still cannot converge to study, we should conclude no discussion on that.